And just like that, peak season has come to an end.

 While the phrase “shoulder season” often applies to spring travel as well, this guide focuses primarily on fall destinations.
 So, if you’re anxious to embark on your next adventure as soon as possible, this one’s for you.

 The harvest season doesn’t just bring new crops; it also brings exciting new possibilities to travelers bound for Greece.
-During the fall, winemakers and farmers reap the fruits of their efforts and harvest both grapes and olives, allowing for wine tastings, workshops, and festivals.
+During the fall, winemakers and farmers reap the fruits of their labors and harvest both grapes and olives, allowing for wine tastings, artisanal workshops, and entire festivals dedicated to the crops.
 And with divine temperatures on the country’s beaches, hiking trails, and ancient ruins, September and October transform Greece into a paradise fit for the gods.
-You’re also most likely to bag a great deal on your accommodation and paid tours between September and November, after the summer tourists have gone home.
+You’re most likely to bag a great deal on your accommodation and paid tours between September and November, after the summer tourists have gone home.

 Most outdoor enthusiasts head to Switzerland in the summer or winter, depending on whether they prefer hiking or skiing.
 But early autumn is actually a prime travel season for this high-altitude heaven, thanks to lighter rainfall and significantly decreased foot traffic on the country’s most popular hiking trails.
 This includes the Haute Route — the classic trek from Mont-Blanc in Chamonix, France, to the Matterhorn in Zermatt, Switzerland — as well as many other alpine hikes.
 So, if your heart is set on exploring the Swiss Alps, you’ll find an exceptional window of opportunity from early to mid-September.